Arch Robotics coverMy book. MIT Press, 2016

 Please review carefully the Course Policies (link).
 These policies are not negotiable except under grave circumstances.

 Throughout this course—an intimate and intensive “conversation” across students and the professor— students will have ample opportunity to receive feedback on their work.
-Here is my grading rubric for the two major assignments.
+Here is rubric for the two major assignments.

 The list that follows names and describes the graded components for this course.
 Each component is worth so many points, as shown in red type.
 The sum of all of these components equals the final grade of 100 points.
 The numerical scale for grading is as follows: A+ (98–100), A (93–97), A- (90–92), B+ (88–89), B (83–87), B- (80–82), C+ (78–79), C (73–77), C- (70–72), D+ (68–69), D (65–67), D- (below 65).

-• REPORT (pdf), that includes every aspect listed in my grading rubric.
+• REPORT (pdf) [5 points] that includes every aspect listed in my grading rubric.
 Upload your REPORT to our shared drive as a print quality pdf document.
 These examples from previous classes are model reports (1, 2, 3, 4) but they may not contain every requirement in my linked grading rubric.
 My grading rubric offers the most current expectation for documenting your design.